timoxley/inheritfn/Readme.md

 # inheritfn

-`Object.create()` for functions.
+Prototypical inheritance for functions.

 Enables you to wrap a function with another function without losing access to values defined on the original function.

-Implements copy-on-write behaviour like Object.create.
+Implements copy-on-write behaviour like `Object.create`.

 ## Example